initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

     CriteriaQuery<T> groupBy(List<Expression<?>> grouping);
 ```

+&nbsp;

-Similarly, `having` method is part of the `CriteriaQuery` Interface.
+**Having ---** method is also part of the `CriteriaQuery` Interface.
 It either takes a simple or compound boolean `Expression` or one or more `Predicates` as parameters.
 The expression or predicates provided specify the restrictions over the groups of the query.
 Below is the signature of the `having` methods.

 ```java